oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    remove the signature from any HS-Disclosure JWT and present it to the Verifier, or
- * whether a key reference is present in the SD-JWT or not, as the issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.
+ * whether a key reference is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.

 If a Verifier has decided that Holder Binding is required for a